efrenbg1/WebSem/Lab 2/REPORT.md

   humans:hasParent humans:Harry;
   humans:hasParent humans:Sophie;
   humans:hasSpouse humans:Jennifer;
-  humans:hasChild humans:Mark;
-.
+  humans:hasChild humans:Mark .
 ```

 ## Part II: SPARQL 101
 ### 2. Write down in one sentence what this query means?
 Run this query, how many answers do you get?
 What is/are the type(s) of John?
-> We are selecting all elements in the RDF (referenced by x) and we are also selecting the type for each one (referenced by t and)
+> We are selecting all elements in the RDF (referenced by x) and we are also selecting the type for each one (referenced by t)
 >
 > We get 69 answers
 >